robertsoron/moonshot/Assets/Documents/game-design-document.md

 The resources will increase whenever a facility finishes production.
 At the start of the game, the title Moonshot will appear and the game will never end.
 ### 6. Other Features
-Tutorial for the first few steps
+Tutorial for the first few steps.
-Start Menu with selecting a moon station name
+Start Menu with selecting a moon station name.
-Minimal animation before the tutorial
+Minimal animation before the tutorial.

 ## Project Timeline
 | Milestone | Description |